Education Committee Recommendations for November 2022 Oakland and Berkeley Board of Education Endorsements

 (a) Commit to a democratically controlled public education system and to equity for our diverse student population by making sure no further resources are drained into charter schools by those seeking to privatize our public schools;

 (b) Respect and support teachers and not impose top-down solutions, but instead, seek out the thoughts of teachers as to what has and has not worked to give students what they need to succeed as citizens in our country and the world (research shows that the best leaders for schools and districts are collaborative);

 (c) Respect the due process rights of teachers (we should never again have a superintendent who supports suing our school district to deprive teachers of due process, as Tony Smith did in his support of the Vergara lawsuit);

 (d) Respect and be open to the ideas of parents and students from the Oakland community;

 (e) Commit to reduce, not increase, the cost of management.

-Statewide, the committee can reach out to legislators and other community groups (such as Richmond Progressive Alliance) to change state charter school laws to make them subject to democratic control and accountability (for example, making them subject to conflict of interest laws and the Open Meeting and Public Records acts), and to take positions on statewide initiatives and candidates based on their educational positions.
+Statewide, the committee can reach out to legislators and other community groups (such as the Richmond Progressive Alliance) to change state charter school laws to make them subject to democratic control and accountability (for example, making them subject to conflict of interest laws and the Open Meeting and Public Records acts), and to take positions on statewide initiatives and candidates based on their educational positions.